-54. COORDINATION OF BENEFITS AND THIRD PARTY LIABILITY
+54. COORDINATION OF BENEFITS AND THIRD-PARTY LIABILITY

-Grant funding is the payor of last resort for Title XIX/XXI covered services which have been exhausted, Non-Title XIX/XXI covered services, and for Non-Title XIX/XXI Members for any services.
+Grant funding is the payor of last resort for Title XIX/XXI covered services which have been exhausted, Non-Title XIX/XXI covered services, and for Non-Title XIX/XXI Members for any services including those funded with state appropriated dollars unless otherwise stipulated by AHCCCS based on applicable state or federal regulations.
 Refer to the AHCCCS Financial Reporting Guide.
 Refer to ACOM Policy 434.